|Administration||Basic Sciences||Clinical Sciences||Centers of Excellence|

 The Section of Gastroenterology at LSU Health Sciences Center in New Orleans offers a 3-year fellowship program leading to board eligibility in gastroenterology.
 Fellowship training takes place at affiliated hospitals in the New Orleans area and provides in-depth clinical training as well as the opportunity to participate in ongoing clinical research.

-First year fellows are responsible for the evaluation and treatment of patients with a variety of digestive diseases that have been referred to the Gastroenterology and Hepatology Services at LSU Health Science Center.
-He/she is also responsible for the evaluation and treatment, both short and long term, of outpatients with digestive diseases referred to the LSU Gastroenterology and Hepatology Clinic at all rotating hospitals.
-Additional responsibilities include GI procedures; upper endoscopy, colonoscopy, and liver biopsies.
+First year fellows are responsible for the evaluation and treatment of patients with a variety of digestive diseases encountered at our three primary training sites.
+He/she is also responsible for the evaluation and treatment, both short and long term, of outpatients with digestive diseases referred to the LSU ambulatory clinics at each site.
+First year fellows begin their education in endoscopic procedures by performing upper GI endoscopy, diagnostic colonoscopy and capsule endoscopy.

 LSU Multidisciplinary Conference is held on a weekly basis with the participation of all members of the LSU Gastroenterology Section as well as the fellows and faculty of the Tulane Gastroenterology Section.
 This important conference incorporates core lectures, radiology conference, pathology conference, journal clubs, research conference, and guest presentations into one extended educational session.